openshift-pipelines/pipeline-service/README.md

 ### Phase 1

-In the first phase, Pipelines-service will leverage kcp Transparent-Multi-Cluster capabilities.
+In the first phase, Pipeline Service will leverage kcp Transparent-Multi-Cluster capabilities.
 Tekton and other controllers run directly on Kubernetes workload clusters and process the resources there. kcp syncer ensures that resources (Pipelines, PipelineRuns, etc.) created by users in their workspace are synced onto a workload cluster and the result of the processing is reflected to the user workspace.

 This approach has the great advantage of not requiring any change to the controllers.